 - Wide range of drop calculation methods for the contact angle, also including the unique TrueDrop method

 Accurate pendant drop method with full support for the determination of the critical micelle concentration (CMC)

 Full support of automatic interfacial tension and CMC measurements

 Depending on model up to two different dosing systems integrated Optional non-contact dosing systems and numerous other modules and accessories.

 - Viscous Materials

 This article is contributed by Lauda Scientific GmbH.

-Nexus Analytics is Lauda Scientific Sole Authorized distributor for Malaysia & Singapore.
+Nexus Analytics is appointed as an exclusive distributor by Lauda Scientific in Malaysia and Singapore.

 Book a free demo with us now!

 Please fill up the form below.
 Our team will contact you as soon as possible.
 Thank you